pmalhaire/askBarrel/haskell_syntax.md

 instance Num Double -- Defined in ‘GHC.Float’
 ```

-We could implement more if we want.
-It's an other beauty of `haskell` we tell a contract for a variable here `Num` and any instance matching the contract can be used.
+We could implement more if we wanted to.
+It's an other beauty of `haskell` we tell a contract for a variable `a` here `Num` and any instance matching the contract can be used `Word`, `Integer`, etc.

 ```haskell
 ghci